hackhim18/ccryptocurrency-App/README.md

 ## Introduction
 This is a code repository for the project.

-This is react application here,I have build a Conversational Voice Controlled React News Application using Alan AI.
-Alan AI is a speech recognition software that allows you to add voice capabilities to your applications.I have used news api to fetch the news.
+This is react application here,It uses  CoinRanking API that fetches different Cryptocurrency and their details.
+And Bing News Search API that fetches the different news related to different cryptocurrency.

 Setup: